National Office for

 Initial priority areas

 The National Office launched the first NREC in March 2020 as part of the national coordinated response to COVID-19.
-While NRECs will be established in a variety of health research areas over time, the initial priorities of national strategic importance are clinical trials of medicinal products for human use and clinical investigations of medical devices.
-This will ensure Ireland is an attractive place to conduct research in these important areas and maximise the opportunity for Irish patients to participate in forefront research, gaining access to innovative medicines and services.
-Additionally, with a view to meeting Ireland’s Member State obligations in line with pending EU Regulations on clinical trials (Regulation EU No 536/2014) and medical devices (Regulation EU 2017/745), we are working towards establishing dedicated NRECs in each of these areas in 2021.
+While NRECs will be established in a variety of health research areas over time, the initial priorities of national strategic importance were clinical trials of medicinal products for human use, clinical investigations of medical devices and performance studies of in vitro diagnostic medical devices, to ensure Ireland is meeting the obligations as an EU Member State in line with EU Regulations on clinical trials (Regulation EU 536/2014),medical devices (Regulation EU 2017/745) and in vitro diagnostic medical devices (Regulation EU 2017/746).
+In addition, this ensured Ireland is an attractive place to conduct research in these important areas and maximise the opportunity for Irish patients to participate in forefront research, gaining access to innovative medicines and services.
+In 2022 the remit of NREC expanded further and now also includes the ethical review of performance studies of in vitro diagnostic medical devices in line with EU regulation on in vitro diagnostic medical devices (Regulation EU 2017/746).